allenai/OpenBookQA/README.md

 Below are commands for training new models or evaluating on the pre-trained models from the EMNLP paper.
-Note that even if you *just* evaluate on pre-trained models, you still need to run the knowledge retrieval from "2.1.
-Retrieve external knowledge".
+Note that even if you *just* evaluate on pre-trained models, you still need to run the knowledge retrieval from [2.1.
+Retrieve external knowledge](#21-retrieve-external-knowledge).

 * Open Mind Common Sense part of ConceptNet only (cn5omcs)